amir-hassan25/ConceptDrift/README.md

 1. To train ConceptDrift, activate your environment with the necessary packages and go to the `src` folder.
 2. Execute `python train.py --dataset {dataset}` to train on the `virology`, `neurology`, or `neurology` dataset.

+You can modify hyperparameters by exploring the command line arguments in  `src/train.py`.